 4.1.
 The GDPR requires us to rely on one or more lawful bases to use your personal information.
 We consider the grounds listed below to be relevant:

-- Where you have provided your consent for use to use your personal information in a certain way (for example, we may ask for your consent to use your personal information to send you marketing material in relation to TNC; and we may ask for your explicit consent to collect special categories of your personal information).
+- Where you have provided your consent for use to use your personal information in a certain way (for example, we may ask for your consent to use your personal information to send you marketing material in relation to New Constellations; and we may ask for your explicit consent to collect special categories of your personal information).

 - Where necessary for the performance of a contract to which you are a party or to take steps at your request prior to entering a contract (for example, if you apply to work for us).